 Car repairs, medical bills, and other emergencies can strike at any time.
 These unexpected expenses can create a significant financial strain on those who are unprepared for them.
 Finding ways to manage these unexpected expenses could prevent you from falling into financial problems.
-However, if you find yourself falling into bankruptcy, then consider asking a Kingsport bankruptcy lawyer for help.
+However, if you find yourself falling into bankruptcy, then consider asking a Chattanooga bankruptcy lawyer for help.

 THE FRUSTRATION OF UNEXPECTED EXPENSES

 One month your finances are going well and then an unexpected emergency arises and you see your finances draining.
 All it takes is one incident to rapidly deplete a person’s savings.
 There are many frustrating results of unexpected expenses including:

 - Moving farther away from financial goals

 - Coming close to bankruptcy

 Sometimes all it takes is an expensive car repair or appliance replacement to offset financial plans and monthly expenses.
 Those who are living paycheck to paycheck often suffer a variety of financial consequences as a result.
 Some people may have to delay or miss paying a monthly bill to cover the unexpected expense.